AmaiKinono/puni/README.md

 #### `puni-squeeze`

-This copies the list around point (which is the part inside the sexp around point), and delete the sexp around point.
+This copies the list around point (which is the part inside the delimiters), and delete the sexp around point (including the delimiters).
 It can be used to "rewrap" a sexp:

 ```elisp
 foo (bar|) baz